azat-co/fullstack-javascript/chapter4/chapter4.md

     render: function(appleName){

 To get the list of apples filtered by name, there's a `where` method on the `Collection` class.
-We just need the very first item in that array and because arrays in JavaScript are zero-based (they start with a 0 rather than 1 index), the syntax to get the apple model by name is this:
+We just need the very first item in that array, and because arrays in JavaScript are zero-based (they start with a 0 rather than 1 index), the syntax to get the apple model by name is this: